meteorrn/oauth-facebook/README.md

 Currently, there is a [PR](https://github.com/meteor/meteor/pull/11603) for **accounts-facebook** package to make easier this configuration.
-Once PR was merged and published in a Meteor release, you will have to add the following packages:
+Once PR was merged and published in a Meteor release, you will have to add the following packages and skip the above code:

 ```shell
 meteor add accounts-facebook service-configuration